loganbrenningmeyer/c-cube-printer/README.md

 Using Bresenham's algorithm, getLineCoordinates finds every coordinate of all 12 lines and adds it to coordsArray.
 This creates an unordered array of all of the cube's points.
 Vertices are included multiple times because they are connected to multiple lines.
 This is taken care of later, however, when printing to the terminal.

 To prepare the coordinates for printing, coordsArray is quicksorted so that coordinates are sorted descending by y-value.
-In addition, coordinates with matching y-values are sorted ascending by x-value.
+In addition, coordinates with matching $y$-values are sorted ascending by $x$-value.
 This way, when the array is read from beginning to end it gives coordinates from top to bottom, left to right.

 ## printToTerminal